 So, while in theory, bitcoin and its system for ensuring the security and safety of trade and investments are solid and “foolproof”, there are ways around it.
 However, if you know what to be on the lookout for and what types of things to be careful of, you’re more likely to be safe to trade and invest.
 The trick is to navigate your way through the bitcoin world with wisdom rather than indiscretion.

 Here are a few simple tips to follow to increase your security:

 - Protect your private key with all your might

 - Use a reliable wallet

 - Research exchange services and platforms before you use them

 The decision is yours to make.
 If the question “is bitcoin secure” is still bugging you, perhaps reassure yourself with all the reasons you can trust the currency.
-It’s blockchain, which brings with it transparency, decentralization, and encryption, ensures your funds are safe and secure.
+The blockchain, which brings transparency, decentralisation, and encryption, ensures your funds are safe and secure.

-Of course, there are reasons to be skeptical, but that is true of all things.
-In fact, your skepticism may be exactly what saves you from the dangers that lurk in the bitcoin world.
-Ultimately, you have to decide on a yes or no answer to “is bitcoin secure” on your own.
-Nothing is totally secure, but you should gather, by now, if it is secure enough for your liking.
+Of course, there are reasons to be sceptical, but that is true.
+In fact, your scepticism may be what saves you from the dangers that lurk in the bitcoin world.
+Ultimately, you must decide on a yes or no answer to “is bitcoin secure” on your own.
+Nothing is secure, but you should gather, by now, if it is secure enough for your liking.